teddymacn/ml_in_action_study_notes/part1/ch07/README.md

 # AdaBoost

-Chapter 7 of this book talks about a new category of machine learning algorithms, which are called as ensemble methods.
+Chapter 7 of this book talks about a new category of machine learning algorithms, which are called ensemble methods.

 The word "ensemble" means to combine the predictions of several estimators rather than depending on a single one.